baseballhackday/baseballhackday.github.io/README.md

 How to update chapter info
 --------------------------

-- Create a new branch off of master, for example, I will create a imaginary chapter in Tokyo. `git checkout master` `git checkout -b tokyo-update`
+- Create a new branch off of `source`, for example, I will create a imaginary chapter in Tokyo. `git checkout source` `git checkout -b tokyo-update`
-- You would want to copy `/city-template` into `/tokyo` folder.
+- You would want to copy `src/pages/boston.js` file as `src/pages/tokyo.js`.
 This will become the url of the page (i.e. baseballhackday.com/tokyo).
-You want to edit the index.html.
+You want to edit the index.js.
 Use /boston and /toronto as examples.
-- header styles are managed in `/scss/_city-show.scss`
+- header styles are managed in styled component, but site styles are in `src/components/layout.js`
-- Once the page is built, you want to link it up in `_includes/pick-your-city.html`.
+- Once the page is built, you want to link it up in `src/pages/index.js` and footer in `src/components/layout.js`.
 Links will appear on every page.
 Use absolute links, starting with `/`.
-- Now create a pull request against master.
-Then please ask to merge it.
-I like doing it though pull request since changes are documented and easier to revert if needed.
-If you have admin access, please feel free to merge.
+- Now create a pull request against `source`.
+Then slack someone.
+If you have admin access, please feel free to review and merge.

-## 🚀 Learn more
+## 🚀 Learn more about Gatsby

 - [Documentation](https://www.gatsbyjs.com/docs/)